Fake pharmacy call centre busted, 2 held

 The arrested accused Mudassar Harun Makandar, 34, is a resident of Nahar Amrutshakti in Chandivali, whereas, Ashley Glen D’Souza, 38, is a resident of Chakala in Andheri (East).

-The 22 employees working in a year-old Pharmacy call centre contacted US citizens through an application and took orders of Tramadol, Viagra, Cialis Levitra and other banned medicines.
+The 22 employees working in a year-old Pharmacy call centre contacted US citizens through an application and took orders of Tramadol, Sildenafil, Cialis Levitra and other banned medicines.

 The accused charged money, but they did not deliver the medicine to most customers.